 In Tarzan’s Peril, the Ape Man must stop a notorious slaver and gunrunner from arming an evil African warlord.
 Dorothy Dandridge and a man-eating plan provide great entertainment.

 In Tarzan’s Savage Fury Jane and Tarzan are duped by a pair of criminals, one posing as his cousin Oliver Greystoke, all in the hopes of finding the Waziri and their fabled diamonds.

-In Tarzan and the She-Devil ivory hunters enslave friends of Tarzan and try and kidnap Jane.
-The Lord of the Apes tries to stop this but spends most his time captured.
+In Tarzan and the She-Devil, ivory hunters enslave friends of Tarzan and try and kidnap Jane.
+The Lord of the Apes tries to stop this but spends most of his time captured.
 This was Lex Barker’s last outing as Tarzan.

 In Tarzan’s Hidden Jungle we find two hunters, posing as photographers, who actually plan to slaughter countless animals for their fat, hides, and tusks and only Tarzan stands in their way.
 Gordon Scott begins his run as Tarzan.

-In Tarzan and the Lost Safari Tarzan must escort a group of plane crash survivors through hostile jungle while dealing with a possible traitor in their midst.
-Tarzan seen for the first time in glorious colour.
+In Tarzan and the Lost Safari Tarzan must escort a group of plane crash survivors through a hostile jungle while dealing with a possible traitor in their midst.
+Tarzan is seen here for the first time in glorious colour.

-In Tarzan and the Trappers we find poor Tarzan caught up in “The Most Dangerous Game” in this failed attempt at Tarzan television series.
+In Tarzan and the Trappers, we find poor Tarzan caught up in “The Most Dangerous Game” in what was a failed attempt at a Tarzan television series.